James Alan McPherson: Early life and education

 McPherson was born in Savannah, Georgia, on September 16, 1943, the second of four children.
 His father was a master electrician (the first African-American so recognized in Georgia), and his mother (born Mabel Small) was a maid.
-While McPherson was growing up, his father struggled with alcohol and time in jail.
+While McPherson was growing up, his father struggled with alcohol and spent time in jail.
 In the essay "Going Up To Atlanta," McPherson describes the many odd jobs he took on during this time to help support his mother, brother, and sisters.
 But it was his discovery of the "colored branch" of the public library that changed his life.
 When he started reading books, McPherson learned that words, even without pictures, "gave up their secret meanings, spoke of other worlds, made me know that pain was a part of other people's lives."

 He attended Morgan State University from 1963 to 1964 before receiving his undergraduate degree in history and English from Morris Brown College in 1965.
 In 1968, McPherson received a LL.B. from Harvard Law School, where he partially financed his studies by working as a janitor.

 While at Harvard, McPherson studied fiction writing with Alan Lebowitz in 1967 and worked on his stories when he found some spare time.
 It was the publication of his short story "Gold Coast" in The Atlantic Monthly, following an "open reading" competition they had sponsored, that first brought him public recognition.
 During this period, McPherson established a close working relationship with Edward Weeks, an editor at The Atlantic Monthly, which led to McPherson becoming a contributing editor at that magazine in 1969.
 His fiction would go on to appear in numerous journals and magazines throughout the following decade.
 Many of his stories were anthologized, beginning with "Gold Coast" when it appeared in The Best American Stories in 1969.
 His first collection of short stories, Hue and Cry, was published by Atlantic Monthly Press that year.